Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The misinformed clues relate to storytelling and information presentation, which could apply to all options to some extent, but they are slightly more aligned with books.
-The ambiguity is decent but could be stronger.
+The samples are vague enough to apply to Podcast and potentially Video Game (depending on replayability).
+They relate to the general idea of entertainment without being overly specific to any choice.

 ✅ Strengths:
 - Attempt to create ambiguity